Fenugreek greek

 DefinitionThis section has been translated automatically.

-Fenugreek (Trigonella foenum-graecum) belongs to the subfamily Faboideae within the family Fabaceae (legumes) and is closely related to the blue fenugreek (Trigonella caerulea).
-Fenugreek has its range in southern and central Europe, Africa, the Middle East, India, China, and Australia.
+Fenugreek (Trigonella foenum-graecum) belongs to the subfamily Faboideae (papilionaceous plants) within the Fabaceae family (legumes) and is closely related to fenugreek (Trigonella caerulea).
+The fenugreek is found in southern and central Europe, Africa, the Middle East, India, China and Australia.

-Fenugreek grows as an annual plant with a herbaceous appearance and reaches growth heights of 30 to 80 cm.
+Fenugreek grows as an annual plant with a herbaceous appearance and reaches heights of 30 to 80 cm.
 Trigonellafoenum-graecum has a strong, distinctive odor.
-The plant sprouts cream to yellowish white flowers that bloom between the months of April to July.
+The plant produces cream to yellowish white flowers that bloom between April and July.

-The clover-like foliage leaves are divided into petiole and leaf blade.
-The petioles of the leaves have a length of 6 to 15 mm.
-The 3 equal, elongated to oval leaves have a length of 1.5 to 4 cm and a width of 0.4 to 1.5 cm.
-Fenugreek forms long, narrow, horn-shaped legumes that are 7 to 12 cm long and contain 10 to 20 seeds.
-When the seeds are crushed, they emit an intense odor.
-The fruits ripen in the months of July to September.
+The clover-like leaves are divided into petioles and leaf blades.
+The leaf stalks are 6 to 15 mm long.
+The 3 identical, elongated to oval leaves are 1.5 to 4 cm long and 0.4 to 1.5 cm wide.
+The fenugreek forms long, narrow, horn-shaped legumes that are 7 to 12 cm long and contain 10 to 20 seeds.
+When the seeds are crushed, they exude an intense odor.
+The fruits ripen from July to September.

-Phytotherapeutically, the mature seeds (fenugreek seeds - Trigonellae foenugraeci semen, Foenugraeci semen) of the plant are used.
-The seeds are also used in spice mixtures such as bpsw. curry.
+The ripe seeds (fenugreek seeds - Trigonellae foenugraeci semen) of the plant are used phytotherapeutically.
+The seeds are also used in spice mixtures such as curry.

 General informationThis section has been translated automatically.